IceLuna/Eagle/docs/source/components.rst

 5. `Outer Angle`.

-6. `Does affect world`.
+6. `Affects world`.
 Can be used to completely disable a light.

-7. `Does cast shadows`.
+7. `Casts shadows`.
 Whenever you don't really need it, disable it to save on performance and GPU memory.

 8. `Visualize Distance`.